-What's Tang Hall Food Coop about?
+What's Tang Hall Food Co-op about?

-We know we have a huge task on our hands, but we think we've got some excellent people on side and there's always room for a few more!
+We've got some excellent people on side and there's always room for a few more!

 Get together regularly and form community ties.

 Learn how to make delicious meals with seasonal local produce.

 Feel in control of the project and be able to shape its progress.

 Choose Tang Hall Food Co-op for their food shopping.

 If you're from the Tang Hall area, become a member of the Tang Hall Food Co-op!
 We need help growing food, running the shop, and making decisions about the project; we want local people to shape what we're doing and how we're doing it - it is a co-operative after all!
 We usually meet twice a week (see the calendar) and work together on the growing beds; we cook lunch in the container, run the shop and plan events.
 Don't worry if you've never done anything like this before, you simply need to be interested and willing to help.
 Everyone can offer something worthwhile to the co-operative.